Peppermint

 Gathering

 Pick leaves or sprigs as required.
-Frequent harvesting is beneficial as it helps to control the growth and spread
+Frequent harvesting is beneficial as it helps to control the growth and spread of the plant.

 Harvest mint leaves early in the morning to capture the best flavor and aromatic quality.